What is Boundless life? Everything you need to know about this World schooling program

 A: No. So, boundless offers 3 month cohorts and 3 & 4 week long camps (in the summer and winter).
 There are some families who go from cohort to cohort and make it a more permanent experience.
 We have even talked to a few families who made friends with other families and they choose their destinations for their kids to be together.

-Q: Do you need a visa to be in Italy for that long?
+Q: Do you need a visa to do the Boundless Life Worldschooling and be in Italy 3 months?

-A: This is one of the most asked questions we have got!
-You do not need a visa to be there for 90 days or under.
-This is the case for most European countries.
-If you don’t know about the Schengen zone.
-There is a thing called the 90/180 Day Rule: Non-EU nationals can spend a total of 90 days in the Schengen area within any 180-day period.
+A: If you haven’t heard of the Schengen zone (I hadn’t until last year!, it is comprised of most of the countries of Europe.
+For these countries, there is a rule called the 90/180 Day Rule.
+It states that Non-EU nationals can spend a total of 90 days in the Schengen area within any 180-day period.
 The 180-day period is a rolling window, not a calendar year.
-To clarify, if you are in one of these countries for 90 days or a mix of them for 90 days, you cannot go to any of the others in the 180 day period.
+To clarify, if you are in one of these countries for 90 days or a mix of those countries for 90 days, you cannot go to any of the others in the 180 day period.
 There are 29 countries this applies to including: Italy, France, Switzerland, Spain, Portugal, Greece and many others.
 To read more about the rules or find out more about the Schengen Zone.

 A: Boundless has 8 locations and more coming by the end of 2026.
-We are going to be in Italy (Tuscany) but they also have locations in Portugal, Indonesia (Bali), Greece, Montenegro, Spain, Uruguay, & Japan.
+Our family will be in the Italy (Tuscany) location, but they also have locations in Portugal, Indonesia (Bali), Greece, Montenegro, Spain, Uruguay, & Japan.

-Q: How does the schedule work?
+Q: How does the schedule work with Boundless Worldschooling?
 What about weekends or is there free time?

 A: Boundless does have housing arrangements for you!
 They offer 1,2 and 3 bedroom units in each community that they set up and fully furnish.
 They specifically pick these housing units in certain area so you are within a community of the other people in the cohort.
 You are also able to walk to the coworking space, community center and the kids school.